dsainz3/gate-hub/docs/how-to/football-team/dashboard.md

 Highlights
 - Markdown intro summarising the intent and linking scenes/automations conceptually.
 - **Lighting automation list** with last-triggered metadata for the baseline daily schedules and monthly LED routines.
-- **Huskers scene catalog** enumerating every lighting preset so the snapshots, daily looks, and seasonal exterior effects are always one tap away.
+- **Football Team scene catalog** enumerating every lighting preset so the snapshots, daily looks, and seasonal exterior effects are always one tap away.
-- **Lighting control grid** that surfaces every interior and exterior fixture touched by the Huskers shows for quick overrides.
+- **Lighting control grid** that surfaces every interior and exterior fixture touched by the Football Team shows for quick overrides.

 Usage Notes
 - Snapshot scenes (`scene.huskers_before_chase`, `scene.huskers_before_burst`) stay visible even after restarts so you can resnapshot or re-run shows without editing the dashboard.